Its-Just-Evy/DevBootcamp/README.md

-# DevBootcamp
+# Mongodb

-This is a collection of the thing I have been working on during Dev Bootcamp.
+This is the code from the mongodb workshop and the things that I have been trying with it.
-The different projects I have been working on will be in different branches.